-Clette and Lefèvre (2016) make the valid point that there are other factors which may have influenced the correction factor derived by Lockwood et al (2014a).
-The first factor is a putative drift in RGO N_G values before 1885 (Cliver and Ling, 2016) which is discussed further in section 5.1 of this paper.
-This is a relevant factor for the Lockwood et al. (2014a) paper as they used all the RGO data (from 1875), but not for Lockwood et al. (2016a) as they only used data for after 1932.
+Clette & Lefévre (2016) make the valid point that there are other factors that may have influenced the correction factor derived by Lockwood et al. (2014c).
+The first factor is a putative drift in RGO $N{\rm G}$ values before 1885 (Cliver & Ling 2016), which is discussed further in Section 5.1 of this paper.
+This is a relevant factor for the Lockwood et al. (2014c) paper as they used all the RGO data (from 1875), but not for Lockwood et al. (2016e) as they only used data for after 1932.
 The second potential factor is the precise date of the discontinuity, which is not known because Waldmeier's documentation is not clear when the changes were actually implemented.
-As discussed by Friedli (2016), the weighting of sunspot groups according to their size might have been implemented (at least partly) by Wolfer and his successors in the beginning of the 20th century.
+As discussed by Friedli (2016), the weighting of sunspot groups according to their size might have been implemented (at least partly) by Wolfer and his successors in the beginning of the twentieth century.
 Accordingly, some of the change might be gradual and intermittent.
-Clette and Lefèvre (2016) make use of means of the ratio R/R_G to define the date of the discontinuity, something that was avoided by Lockwood et al. (2014a) because the error in this ratio tends to infinity when R_G tends to zero and R_G has a minimum in 1944-1945, close to the putative discontinuity and any changes would naturally become more apparent as sunspots began to rise in the next cycle.
-From the R/R_G ratio, Clette and Lefèvre (2016) place the discontinuity in 1946, although they agree that there is some documentary evidence that at least some of the new procedures that are thought to be the cause of the discontinuity were in use earlier than this date.
-Clette and Lefèvre (2016) analyse the effects of both the start date of the comparison and the date of the discontinuity assumed for the $R{\rm ISNv1}$ correction derived by the Lockwood et al (2014a).
-They reproduced the Lockwood et al. (2014a) values when using the same start and discontinuity dates; however, they found that the correction could be as large as 15.8% for other values of these dates, which is closer to the 18% actually employed in generating $R{\rm ISNv2}$.
-Clette and Lefèvre (2016) also report on a study of the inflation caused in a repeat analysis of modern data by adopting Waldmeier's procedures, compared to the results for prior procedures.
-However, application of such factors assumes knowledge about precisely what procedure was in use and when, and assumes there are no other factors.
-Also this analysis cannot be used outside the range of the test data as the effect was found to vary non-linearly with the level of solar activity.
-Hence calibration against other simultaneous data remains the most satisfactory way to evaluate the discontinuity.
+Clette & Lefévre (2016) make use of means of the ratio $R/R{\rm G}$ to define the date of the discontinuity, something that was avoided by Lockwood et al. (2014c) because the error in this ratio tends to infinity when $R_G$ tends to zero and $R_G$ has a minimum in 1944-1945, close to the putative discontinuity, and any changes would naturally become more apparent as sunspots began to rise in the next cycle.
+From the $R/R{\rm G}$ ratio, Clette & Lefévre (2016) place the discontinuity in 1946, although they agree that there is some documentary evidence that at least some of the new procedures that are thought to be the cause of the discontinuity were in use earlier than this date.
+Clette & Lefévre (2016) analyze the effects of both the start date of the comparison and the date of the discontinuity assumed for the $R{ISNv1}$ correction derived by Lockwood et al. (2014c).
+They reproduced the Lockwood et al. (2014c) values when using the same start and discontinuity dates; however, they found that the correction could be as large as 15.8% for other values of these dates, which is closer to the 18% actually employed in generating $R{\rm ISNv2}$ .
+Clette & Lefévre (2016) also report on a study of the inflation caused in a repeat analysis of modern data by adopting Waldmeier's procedures, compared to the results for prior procedures.
+However, application of such factors assumes knowledge about precisely what procedure was in use and when, and assumes that there are no other factors.
+Also, this analysis cannot be used outside the range of the test data as the effect was found to vary nonlinearly with the level of solar activity.
+Hence, calibration against other simultaneous data remains the most satisfactory way to evaluate the discontinuity.

-Lockwood et al. (2016a) removed any possibility of that early RGO data were having an effect by repeating the study using only data from 1932 onwards (a date chosen to match available ionospheric data) and found a correction factor for $R{\rm ISNv1}$ of 13.6% using RGO data (and a well-defined value of 12.1% using the ionospheric data).
+Lockwood et al. (2016e) removed any possibility that early RGO data were having an effect by repeating the study using only data from 1932 onward (a date chosen to match available ionospheric data) and found a correction factor for $R{ISNv1}$ of 13.6% using RGO data (and a well-defined value of 12.1% using the ionospheric data).
 However, this analysis did not take into account the potential effect of the date of the discontinuity.